khram0v/different-sorting-algorithms/README.md

 # List Sorting Application
 This is a simple project implementing sorting algorithms and array manipulation functionalities.
 It allows users to perform basic actions with array and sort the array in both ascending and descending order.
+The focus is on practical implementation and performance considerations.

 ## Installation
 1. Clone the repository to your local machine (for contributors recommended to fork first)